 This past season, our dynamic events were canceled due to the COVID-19 pandemic.
 For our online static events, however, we placed 9th for the Design presentation, 29th for the Sales Presentation and finished 24th overall; our best result so far!
-This coming year, we plan to finish manufacturing our 2019-20 season car and starting development of our 4WD car for the following season.
+This coming year, we plan to design and manufacture our first ever 4WD car!

 2018-19 season's car at the Baja SAE Rochester competition in June 2019